Western Cape: Economy

-As of the third quarter of 2023, the Western Cape's total real GDP was R656.27 billion, which equaled 14.2% of South Africa's total GDP, and real GDP per capita was R90,571.
-The Western Cape has the third largest economy of South Africa's nine provinces, behind Gauteng and KwaZulu-Natal.
+In 2024, the Western Cape's total real GDP increased to R666.75 billion.
+That equated to 14.2% of South Africa's total GDP, and a real GDP per capita of R87,859.
+The Western Cape has the third-largest economy of South Africa's nine provinces, behind Gauteng and KwaZulu-Natal.

 The Western Cape has had the strongest-performing provincial economy in South Africa for a decade, with an average annual growth rate of around 0.87% - well above the national average.
 Purchasing power is also strong in the Western Cape, GDP per capita in the province is significantly higher than the national average.

-The province's unemployment rate was 20.2%, which is the lowest in South Africa, and considerably below the national unemployment rate of 31.9%.
-As of 2018, the Western Cape's Human Development Index is the highest in South Africa at 0.741, compared to the South African average of 0.705.
+As of 2023, the Western Cape's Human Development Index (HDI) is the highest in South Africa at 0.778, and has had SA's highest HDI for almost three decades.
+This is as compared to the 2023 South African average of 0.741.

 As of 2023, the biggest sector in the Western Cape's economy is the financial, business services and real estate sector, which constitutes 33.55% of gross value added, followed by manufacturing at 14.26% and wholesale and retail trade, hotels, and restaurants at 13.67%.

 Cape Town, the province's capital, also has a thriving tech sector (especially fintech).
 The city is home to numerous tech headquarters, including those of Yoco, Admyt, Xneelo, Jumo, Luno, Rain, and Aerobotics.

 The city also has a major retail sector, with the headquarters of 9 of South Africa's major retail companies, including most of its largest supermarket chains, such as Woolworths, Pick n Pay, Clicks, Shoprite, Foschini Group, and Pepkor.
 The headquarters of South Africa's largest e-commerce retailer, Takealot Group, is also located in Cape Town.

 Customer service, fashion design, and advertising are industries rapidly gaining in importance in the Western Cape.

-Cape Town is home to the largest film industry in the Southern Hemisphere, with numerous international productions choosing to film on location in the city each year.
+Cape Town is home to a large film industry, with numerous international productions choosing to film on location in the city each year.
 A significant portion of the industry is based out of the Cape Town Film Studios.

 As of 2023, Cape Town accounts for a large majority (roughly 73%) of the Western Cape's GDP.

 95% of wine produced in South Africa is produced in the Western Cape.
 South Africa is the 7th largest wine producing region in the world.

+The province's unemployment rate in Q2 2026 was 19.5% – the lowest in South Africa by a significant margin, and considerably below the national unemployment rate of 33.6%.

 The Western Cape Government, via its Growth for Jobs strategy, aims to grow the Western Cape into a R1 trillion economy by 2035, and to increase private sector investment to a total of 20% of the province's GDP.